A one-day conference reflecting on cohabitation policy and reform.

 3:50 – 4:10 - Schedule 1 – Fit for Modern Society?

 4:10 – 4:30 - TOLATA claims and the views of the FLBA in respect of law reform

 Session 5: Family Law Reform Now Plenary Session

 Chairs: Dr Charlotte Bendall (University of Birmingham) and Dr Rehana Parveen (University of Birmingham)

 Jo Edwards (Forsters)

 Graeme Fraser (BBS and Chair of Resolution’s Cohabitation Committee)

 Michael Horton KC (Coram Chambers)

-We have uploaded several of the panel sessions to our new Youtube account, with more to follow.
+We have uploaded recordings of the panel sessions to the Family Law Reform Now Youtube account.

 The Cohabitation conference generated a lot of discussion, and the following resources may be of interest: